cl-lee/random-password-generator/README.md

     - Numeric
     - Special characters (!@#$%^, etc.)

-After determining the options, the app will generate a random password based on the selected criteria.
+After choosing the options, the app will generate a random password based on the selected criteria.

 ## Prerequisites
 A web browser is required to access the application.